EinarBalan/rim/README.md

 | Exit                    | Ctrl     | x          |

 ## To be implemented
+- fix panic on deleted first (and only line) when inserting
+- kill line at end of line to splice next line up (change from start to end)
 - Show '-' if text is cut off horizontally
 - Page down/up & left/right
 - Message/command bar